The Lego Batman Movie: Marketing

 The first teaser trailer for The Lego Batman Movie was released on March 24, 2016, and features the song "Black and Yellow" by Wiz Khalifa.
 It was attached to showings of Batman v Superman: Dawn of Justice in theatres.
 A second teaser trailer was released on March 28, 2016, and features references to all live-action iterations of Batman, from the 1960s Batman TV series to Batman v Superman.
 A third trailer was released on July 23, 2016.
 A fourth trailer was released on November 4, 2016.
 Over twenty Lego sets inspired by scenes from the film were released for the film including two sets of Collectible Minifigures.
 A Story Pack for the toys-to-life video game Lego Dimensions based on The Lego Batman Movie was released on February 10, 2017, alongside the film.
 The pack adds a six-level story campaign adapting the events of the film, and includes playable figures of Robin and Batgirl, a driveable Batwing, and a constructible gateway model based on the Batcomputer.
 A Fun Pack including Excalibur Batman and his Bionic Steed was also released the same day.

 On January 14, 2017, at the North American International Auto Show in Detroit, Chevrolet unveiled a life-sized Lego Batmobile inspired by the design featured in the film, constructed from around 350,000 Lego pieces.
 As a related promotion, a Bat-Signal (alternating between Batman's emblem and the Chevrolet logo) was projected on the Renaissance Center over the weekend, and Chevrolet released a new television commercial tying into the film, featuring the Batmobile as a crossover with its ongoing "Real People, Not Actors" campaign.

 Warner Bros. released several promotional tie-ins on the week of the movie's release.
 LEGO billboard versions of several TV shows were shown outside of the studio lot, that took 300 hours to make out of 10,000 bricks.
+At this time, McDonald's began selling Happy Meal toys based on the movie itself.
 The Big Bang Theory included a LEGO version of the opening sequence in the episode "The Locomotion Reverberation" that first aired on CBS.
 In addition, the network aired two LEGO commercials featuring Batman and the cast.

 The CW featured LEGO end cards for Supergirl, The Flash, Legends of Tomorrow, and Arrow, respectively, on the week of the movie's release.
 All four DC shows also include a special variant of the Berlanti Productions logo that featured Batman's cameo and a new recording from Greg Berlanti's real-life father who says "Batman, move your head." instead of the usual "Greg, move your head."
 In addition, the network aired two commercials where Batman interacts with the characters from each show.